-Publishing Insiders Wrap-Up: Do You Have Klout?by: Paula
+Publishing Insiders Wrap-Up: Do You Have Klout?by: Penny

 We had a great segment about Klout – the measure of how successfully people influence their followers on social media – with our special guest Susan Gilbert.

 About our guest: An entrepreneur since 1987, Susan Gilbert is the CEO of Online Promotion Success and has evolved years of traditional business experience into several cutting edge projects, which includes her Web 2.0 Internet Business.
 As co-author of “The Complete Idiot’s Guide to Starting and Running a Coffee Bar,” she understands book promotion and has also been a regularly quoted resource in USA Today, Entrepreneur, Inc. Magazine and many more.

 Susan has a four-part series about Klout underway at SusanGilbert.com (parts one and two have been published):

 Klout is a tool for measuring social media influence, and it can be used with all of the major sites: Facebook, Twitter, LinkedIn, Google+ and many more.

 Initially, Susan didn’t think Klout had much significance, particularly in how Klout tracked influence; she questioned its methodology.
 Klout overhauled its metrics, however, and then Susan realized it had great potential.
 Klout highlights influential people and brands on social media in a way that also helps those users gauge if their message is effective with fans and followers.

 If you have a high Klout score you are considered to have a wide range of influence.
 Those with high Klout scores may be sought out for their expertise, perhaps for interviews, events, business opportunities, etc.